lpicanco/nanodegree-machine-learning/capstone/report.md

 For the construction of the prediction model, I used Deep Learning through the use of CNN (convolutional neural network).
 CNN is a type of neural network widely used in solving image classification problems.

-Since the images in the dataset are 48x48 pixels gray-scale, the first layer of the network has an input shape of  48x48x1.
+Since the images in the dataset are 48x48 pixels grayscale, the first layer of the network has an input shape of  48x48x1.
 In the last layer I created an output with 10 nodes, each representing a different emotion.
 With softmax as an activation function, we can have more than one output on the network, associated with a probability.

 ![CNN Architecture](https://github.com/lpicanco/nanodegree-machine-learning/raw/master/capstone/imgs/cnn_architecture.png)
 **Fig. 3** - CNN model visual representation